DerGuru/The-Resonant/New Chapters/01 - Part1/P1-15_Watchers.md

 ﻿## Part 1 - Lost and Found | Ch.
 15 - Someone's paying attention

-The warehouse district felt different at night.
+Everything felt different at night.

 Jason sat on the couch, phone in hand, thumb absently scrolling.
 The tea on the side table had gone cold an hour ago.
 The room was dark but for the glow of the screen and the soft blink of the router light beneath the shelf.